ericjia100/ericjia/README.md

 5. Foundations of Data Science ([DATA 8](http://data8.org/fa18/))
 6. Designing Information Devices and Systems II ([EE 16B](https://inst.eecs.berkeley.edu/~ee16b/sp18/))

+## Experience

+### Academic Intern

+I'm currently part of the course staff in official UC Berkeley computer science classes, CS61A and CS61B.
+After learning so much in both classes, I wanted to help assist labs, monitor office hours, and mentor students as an academic intern.
+Plus, I get to earn upper division units!

+## Organizations

+### Computer Science Undergraduate Association

+I joined the Computer Science Undergraduate Association to meet and work with fellow CS majors at UC Berkeley.
+With over 1000 members in this organization, I have expanded my knowledge of the CS world and have gotten to know such a huge CS community!

 ## Projects

 ### Class Projects